 Financial Help for Cancer Patients: Free Resources to Offset Costs

-Cancer is one of the leading causes of death and disease in the U.S. The American Cancer Society (ACS) estimates that there will be roughly 1.7 million new cases of cancer in 2019 and 606,880 deaths.
+Cancer is one of the leading causes of death and disease in Canada.
+The Canadian Cancer Society estimates 225,800 new cancer cases and 83,300 cancer deaths in Canada in 2020.
 The disease undoubtedly puts a huge amount of psychological stress on patients and their families, and for many, the financial cost of cancer care can be equal to or surpass the emotional one.

 In April of 2016, Jackie Froeber was editor in chief of two magazines in the American Airlines portfolio, had won numerous publishing awards and was on top of the world.
 The next month, the then 33-year-old was diagnosed with stage-three breast cancer.